The Hopeful Existentialist

 (but not limited to):

-- anxiety or feelings of worry
+- feelings of worry

-- feeling Withdrawn, numb, or feeling Depressed
+- feeling Withdrawn or numb

-- Different life changes or transitions
+- life changes and transitions

-- a desire for self-growth
+- desire for self-growth

 Specialties: Are you looking for someone who understands and works with?